-- □ Products.
-This is the best place to store product files of common use. - □ Sessions.
-This is the place where all the files associated to session executions can be found.
-Execution scripts, report files and, by default, configuration and output files generated are going to be stored here. - Temporal.
-Some intermediate files are going to be stored temporarily in this directory. - System configuration.
+- ☐ Application settings.
 Users can change the default configuration of system parameters: - Maximum Execution Threads.
 Sets the maximum number of modules that can be executed in parallel during a session execution.
 The recommended value corresponds to the number of cores of the machine were openSF is installed.
 Possible values are: 0 (number of cores of the machine), 1 (no parallelisation enable) or N (the number of modules that may be executed in parallel).
-Keep in mind that there is no issue in the user inserting a maximum number of execution threads higher than the machines number of cores.
-The impact of that is only on a core may having to deal with more than one thread.
-Nevertheless a warning message will be shown to the user whenever entering a value higher than the machine's number of cores. - D Timeline Segment definition. - Default execution strategy. - Check for Updates URL.
-The configurable URL where openSF looks for software updates. - □ System tools.
+Keep in mind that it is allowed to insert a maximum number of execution threads higher than the number of cores of the machine and the impact is that a core may have to deal with more than one thread.
+Nevertheless, a warning message will be shown to the user whenever entering a value higher than the machine's number of cores. - □ Timeline Segment definition. - □ Default execution strategy. - □ Check for Updates URL.
+The configurable URL where openSF looks for software updates. - Store raw logs for each module executed: if disabled, a single log file will be generated for each executed session.
+The file contains general status messages, plus all OSFI-formatted messages from all modules.
+However, if this option is enabled, a log file will be created in the same folder containing the "raw" output (both OSFI and non-OSFI formatted) for each module in the session.
+This may be useful for debugging some modules. - System tools.
 There is a list of system tools that must be configured to activate some functionalities such as the pdf visualization or the browser launching in the Help View (section 4.5.7).